jehy/arduino-esp8266-mq135/README.md

-# mq135-co2-wifi
+# arduino-esp8266-mq135
-Attempts to use MQ135 with arduino to get CO2 data, show it and transmit to remote server
+Attempts to use MQ135 with esp8266 to get CO2 data, show it and transmit to remote server